-Mr. Trego, CEO/General Manager stated the Commission approved the targeted performance increase and the one item that is left regarding the compensation plan is where our pay grids are.
-He then presented Bobby Russell, Human Resources Officer.
+David Trego, CEO/General Manager stated the Commission has already approved the targeted performance increase.
+The one item that is left regarding the compensation plan is where our pay grids are.
+He then presented Bobby Russell, Human Resources Officer to give detail of staff's compensation review.